 |More than 30||6 Credit Hours|

 Field Practicum: Part of the uniqueness of the M.S.W. degree is in its applied focus as reflected by required field practicum courses.
 In field courses, students are assigned as interns under the supervision of a social work field instructor in various practice settings.
-The GCSW has affiliation agreements with more than 500 agencies in the greater Houston area that have met our criteria as approved field practicum sites.
-Students are required to complete a total of 900 clock hours in field courses, starting in October of their first semester.
-With the exception of the weekend program, students should not expect to find field agencies available for night or weekend placements.
+The GCSW has affiliation agreements with more than 300 agencies in the greater Houston area that have met our criteria as approved field practicum sites.
+Students are required to complete a total of 900 clock hours in field courses, starting in their first year.

-Academic and Professional Advising: The GCSW has an academic advising office which plays a pivotal role in the student's academic life.
+Academic and Professional Advising: The GCSW Office of Admissions and Student Affairs plays a pivotal role in the student's academic life.
 Advising sessions are held each semester as part of an ongoing process to help students negotiate the curriculum, discuss academic progress, and ensure that all requirements are being met successfully.
 Advisors are also available to meet individually with students.